Jimmy Butler Player Props: Heat vs. Cavaliers

 Jimmy Butler Insights vs. the Cavaliers

+- Butler is responsible for taking 12.5% of his team's field goal attempts this season with 13.8 per game.

-- Butler's Heat average 99.5 possessions per game, which ranks 26th among NBA teams, while the Cavaliers are one of the league's slowest with 98.8 possessions per contest.
+- The Heat rank 26th in possessions per game with 99.4.
+His opponents, the Cavaliers, have one of the slowest tempos with 98.8 possessions per contest.

-- The Cavaliers are the best defensive squad in the NBA, conceding 106.6 points per contest.
+- Defensively, the Cavaliers are No. 1 in the league, conceding 106.5 points per contest.

-- On the glass, the Cavaliers are ranked second in the league, giving up 40.7 rebounds per contest.
+- Allowing 40.6 rebounds per game, the Cavaliers are the second-ranked squad in the league.

-- Conceding 22.9 assists per game, the Cavaliers are the second-ranked squad in the NBA.
+- In terms of assists, the Cavaliers have given up 22.9 per game, third in the league.

-- Looking at 3-pointers, the Cavaliers are second in the NBA, giving up 11.4 makes per game.
+- In terms of 3-pointers, the Cavaliers are ranked second in the NBA, conceding 11.4 makes per contest.

 Jimmy Butler vs. the Cavaliers